About The Course

 Level 2

-This e-learning series explores the thematic area of Working Creatively with Neurodiverse Children.
+This e-learning series explores the thematic area of Working Practically with Neurodiverse Young People.
 The courses are structured across three progressive levels:

 • Level 1: Focuses on children aged 3–11 years